Message Board

 13. OFFICIAL CHECKPOINT: There shall be only one official point for check-out in the morning, and check-in in the afternoon, and this point shall be designated prior to the tournament.
 At the time of check-out, all competitors and their boats shall be in the full conformance with all rules set forth by the tournament committee; at check-in all boats shall identify themselves by means of the numbered paddle and proceed immediately to the designated weigh-in area.
 Partners must remain together with their paddle until weigh-in.

 14. SCORING: Tournament standings, auxiliary awards and final winners shall be determined by the total weight of each competitors catch during the days of the tournament.
 The daily tournament limit for each competitor shall be five (5) fish.
 Only largemouth, red eye or smallmouth bass will be weighed.
 All competitors are bound by the prevailing statutes and regulations of the State of Wisconsin.
 Specially designed bags which increase the survival rate will be furnished by the tournament committee; these bags must be used for weigh-in.
 After a competitor checks in at the official checkpoint, he MUST present all fish in his possession to a tournament official to be counted, measured and weighed.
-His catch must be certified by the signature of his partner of that day.
 None of the bass will be returned to the contestants once presented at weigh-in, except for a trophy bass.
 A competitor may keep a trophy bass weighing over seven pounds for mounting, if he so chooses, however the dead fish penalty will be imposed.
 The few bass which do not survive will be given to charity or disposed of by some means designated by the tournament committee.
 Only bass which meet state length regulations, measured on the longest line with the mouth closed, shall be presented for weigh-in.
 Any bass that appears to have been mangled, mashed, mauled, or otherwise altered will be weighed and credited only at the discretion of tournament officials.

 15. PENALTIES: Any short fish brought to the weigh-master will mean disqualification of that day’s catch.
-Each dead fish, as determined by the tournament committee, brought to weigh-in will be penalized 4 oz. / .25 lbs.
+Each dead fish, as determined by the tournament committee, brought to weigh-in will be penalized 4 oz. (.25 lbs).
+Dead fish may be weighed for “Big Bass” however 4 oz (0.25 lbs) will be subtracted from the weight of the fish.

-16. LATE PENALTY: Competitors who are not in the official checkpoint area at the appointed time shall be disqualified.
-LATE IS LATE.
+16. LATE PENALTY: Competitors not at the official safety check in point as described above at the appointed check in time shall be penalized at the rate of one pound per minute to be deducted from the total weight of their catch that day.
+Any competitors more than fifteen (15) minutes late shall lose all weight credit for that day.
+Return time shall be defined as the time when the assigned floating keychain is returned to the tournament official located at the official check-in point.
 There shall be no excuses for tardiness, and in no case shall a competitor be allowed to make up for “lost time”.
 After proper recognition at the check-in point, competitors will be allowed ample time to proceed to the weigh-in site; however, all fishing must cease upon check-in.
 After the tournament begins, fishing is prohibited except during tournament hours.
 Exact starting and check-in times will be announced prior to the tournament.

 19. SPORTSMANSHIP: Competitors in Federation tournaments are expected to follow high standards of sportsmanship, courtesy, safety and conservation.
 Any infraction of these fundamental sporting principles may be deemed cause for disqualification.
 Maximum courtesy must be practiced at all times, especially with regard to boating and angling in the vicinity of non-competitors who may be on tournament waters.
-Contestants are also responsible for their actions and conduct in and around the area of the event including motels, hotels, restaurants, etc. Any act of a competitor which reflects unfavorably upon the Federation’s efforts to promote fisheries conservation, clean waters, and courtesy shall be reason for disqualification.
+Contestants are also responsible for their actions and conduct in and around the area of the event including motels, hotels, restaurants, etc. Good conduct and sportsmanship should also be exercised during all interactions taking place over the various social media platforms.
+Any act of a competitor which reflects unfavorably upon the Federation’s efforts to promote fisheries conservation, clean waters, and courtesy shall be reason for disqualification.

 20. DRUGS AND ALCOHOL: Use of alcohol or illegal drugs by any competitor during the official practice or tournament hours will not be tolerated and shall be cause for automatic disqualification from that and all future Federation tournaments.
 No alcoholic beverages or other stimulants or depressants, or illegal drugs shall be allowed in the boats during the official practice or competition days or at the weigh-in area.
 Chemical substance addiction or abuse, conviction of a felony or other crimes involving moral turpitude, or other conduct reflecting unfavorably upon the Federation’s efforts to promote safety, sportsmanship and compliance with tournament rules shall be grounds for rejecting any application for participation, or for disqualification.